lllucius/skilltest/README.rst

     |
     | ''On Windows, HOME and USERPROFILE will be used if set, otherwise a combination of HOMEPATH and HOMEDRIVE will be used.
 An initial ~user is handled by stripping the last directory component from the created user path derived above.''

+| The **local** configuration file is looked for in the active directory when *skilltest* is executed.
+This allows you to keep skill specific settings alongside your other skill files.

-| You might want to define all of the settings that would be shared when testing your different skills in the **global** configuration file and skill specific settings like the skill's invocation name, skill directory and tests directory would go into the **local** configuration file that might reside in the directory where you test your skill.
+| For example, you might want to define all of the settings that would be shared when testing your different skills in the **global** configuration file and skill specific settings like the skill's invocation name, skill directory and tests directory would go into the **local** configuration file that might reside in the directory where you test your skill.
 |

  ..
 Warning:: Because of the sensitive nature of the configuration file that contains the **password**, **clientid**, and **secret**, it is **VERY** important you protect this file from unauthorized eyes.
 As there are multiple levels of configuration files available, you might store these sensitive values at the global level and the rest of the settings within a local *skill* configuration file.

 | Here's the sample configuration file from the **example** subdirectory: